isabella232/media-analytics.en-1/help/sdk-implement/cookbook/sdk-vs-launch-qoe.md

 ## Feature differences

-* *Launch* - Launch replaces and improves upon Dynamic Tag Management (DTM).
-Launch provides you with a UI that walks you through setting up, configuring, and deploying your web-based media tracking solutions.
+* *Launch* - Launch provides you with a UI that walks you through setting up, configuring, and deploying your web-based media tracking solutions.
+Launch improves upon Dynamic Tag Management (DTM).
-* *Media SDK* - The Media SDKs provide you with libraries designed for specific platforms.
-The Media SDK is recommended for adding media tracking to your Mobile Apps.
+* *Media SDK* - The Media SDK provides you with media tracking libraries designed for specific platforms (e.g.: Android, iOS, etc.).
+Adobe recommends Media SDK for tracking media usage in your Mobile Apps.

 ## Tracker creation differences